perseids-project/digital_milliet/README.rst

 Workflow
 ********

 The primary workflow for entering a new entry in the Digital Milliet is described in the diagram below.

+.. image:: https://github.com/perseids-project/digital_milliet/blob/master/doc/digitalmillietnewcommentaryworkflow.png?raw=true

 Individual components of an entry can also be edited or added separately after the initial data entry, via the Edit interface.

-.. image:: https://github.com/perseids-project/digital_milliet/blob/master/doc/digitalmillietnewcommentaryworkflow.png?raw=true
+Image annotations can be added, edited and deleted directly using the Mirador viewer.

 Authentication and Authorization
 ********************************